cole-brokamp/automagic/README.md

 ## Using

+### Without A Dependencies File

+To make sure R has all the required packages before running any R code, run `automagic::automagic()`.
+If there is no `deps.yaml` file present, `automagic` searches all `.R` and `.Rmd` files in the current working directory for necessary packages and attempts to install them from CRAN.
+Unlike previous versions of the `automagic` package, if a package is not available on CRAN, it will *not* attempt to install it from GitHub based on a best guess.

 ### With A Dependencies File

 It is possible that `automagic` might mistakenly install the wrong package from GitHub or you might need a different version of an R package for the code to work as intended.
 In this case, you can create a `deps.yaml` file with `automagic::make_deps_file()`.
 This function parses R code and then queries the local R package libraries to determine the exact source and version of each package to install.
 Currently, only CRAN and GitHub packages are supported.